jyn514/saltwater/README.md

 the compiler will not break backwards compatibility with C.
 - test cases

-Substantial new features (e.g. constant folding) may not be accepted at this point, since this is a side project and I do kind of want to write the code myself.
+Substantial new features (e.g. a preprocessor) may not be accepted at this point, since this is a side project and I do kind of want to write the code myself.
 Bugfixes and minor features (e.g. better error messages) are welcome, please submit a pull request.